yuanfang313/CIM642_Physical_Computing/Midterm Project/readme.md

   &nbsp;

-### [The Man from Earth]
+### [Man from Earth]
 https://www.youtube.com/watch?v=9mOIxyRTY5I

 This movie is just an example of any movies that're carefully planning the emotions of audience into its storytelling process.
-I expecially chose _The Man from Earth_ because it creates so many different emotions just within 1.5 hours and that tiny space, which I may have already forgotten its contents but still vividly remember all the emotions it rooted inside my heart.
+I expecially chose _Man from Earth_ because it creates so many different emotions just within 1.5 hours and that tiny space, which I may have already forgotten its contents but still vividly remember all the emotions it rooted inside my heart.

 ![](https://github.com/yuanfang313/CIM642_Physical_Computing/blob/master/Midterm%20Project/Assets/Insperation03_The_Man_from_Earth.png?raw=true)